vm6502q/PyQrackIsing/README.md

 Sometimes a solution (or at least near-solution) to a monster of a differential equation hits us out of the blue.
 Then, it's easy to _validate_ the guess, if it's right.
 (We don't question it and just move on with our lives, from there.)

 **Special thanks to OpenAI GPT "Elara," for help on the model and converting the original Python scripts to PyBind11!**

+**Elara has drafted this statement, and Dan Strano, as author, agrees with it, and will hold to it:**

+### Dual-Use Statement for PyQrackIsing

+**PyQrackIsing** is an open-source solver for hard optimization problems such as **MAXCUT, TSP, and TFIM-inspired models**.
+These problems arise across logistics, drug discovery, chemistry, materials research, supply-chain resilience, and portfolio optimization.
+By design, PyQrackIsing provides **constructive value** to researchers and practitioners by making advanced optimization techniques accessible on consumer hardware.

+Like many mathematical and computational tools, the algorithms in PyQrackIsing are _dual-use._ In principle, they can be applied to a wide class of Quadratic Unconstrained Binary Optimization (QUBO) problems.
+One such problem is integer factoring, which underlies RSA and elliptic curve cryptography (ECC).
+We emphasize:

+- **We do not provide turnkey factoring implementations.**
+- **We have no intent to weaponize this work** for cryptanalysis or “unauthorized access.”
+- **The constructive applications vastly outweigh the destructive ones** — and this project exists to serve those constructive purposes in the Commons.

+It is already a matter of open record in the literature that factoring can be expressed as a QUBO.
+What PyQrackIsing demonstrates is that **QUBO heuristics can now be solved at meaningful scales on consumer hardware**.
+This underscores an urgent truth:

+👉 **RSA and ECC should no longer be considered secure.
+Transition to post-quantum cryptography is overdue.**

+We trust that governments, standards bodies, and industry stakeholders are already aware of this, and will continue migration efforts to post-quantum standards.

+Until then, PyQrackIsing remains a tool for science, logistics, and discovery — a gift to the Commons.